 The District plans to incorporate sand-and-gravel aquifer resources into larger groundwater models and further evaluate the sustainability of the sand-and-gravel aquifer as an alternative water source.
 Groundwater levels within the sand-and-gravel aquifer are routinely monitored as part of the District's quarterly water level and continuous monitoring networks.
-New monitoring wells completed in 2020 were instrumented with dataloggers to continuously monitor shallow groundwater levels in northern Walton County to improve knowledge regarding surface water/groundwater interactions.
-The District's 2021 MFL Priority List includes the sand-and-gravel aquifer in Okaloosa and Santa Rosa counties as a waterbody to be evaluated and scheduled, if necessary, for future years.
-Beginning in FY 2023-24, additional efforts are planned to include developing a sand-and-gravel aquifer model along with the Western District Model framework.
+The District's 2020 MFL Priority List includes the sand-and-gravel aquifer in Okaloosa and Santa Rosa counties as a waterbody to be evaluated and scheduled, if necessary, for future years.
+Beginning in FY 2024-25, additional efforts are planned to include developing a sand-and-gravel aquifer model along with the Western District Model framework.